 Let’s first look for trends in spending by category and location.

-In the left navigation pane, select the Procurement Analysis dashboard.
+From your workspace, open the Dashboards tab and select the Procurement Analysis dashboard.

 Select the dashboard tile Total Invoice by Country/Region.
 It opens to the "Spend Overview" page of the “Procurement Analysis Sample” report.